wladimir-computin/libsml-esp-arduino/README.md

 older Debian releases is somewhat outdated the version in trixie is recent.
 Other than the project packages the official Debian package has a version postfix separated by a hyphen (e.g. 1.0.2-3).
-It has minor differences in packaging and is maintained by us the debian branch.
+It has minor differences in packaging and is maintained as part of the project in the debian branch.

 #### Testing
 For testing data have a look at https://github.com/devZer0/libsml-testing